jonasehrlich/plantuml-sequence/docs/index.md

 # plantuml-sequence

-Create PlantUML sequence charts programmatically from Python
+Create PlantUML sequence diagrams programmatically from Python.

 The basic example of the [PlantUML Documentation](https://plantuml.com/sequence-diagram) can be implemented with the following Python script: